 Template MS Word file for Case Report (link).

 Template MS Word file for Persian Abstract (link).

-Full Title Page should include title (concise and informative), author(s) (including the complete name, department affiliation, and institution), running head (condensed title) (≤ 50 characters, including spaces), name and address of the authors to whom correspondence and reprint requests should be addressed, Acknowledgements, Author Contributions, and Conflict of Interest Statements.
+Full Title Page should include title (concise and informative), author(s) (including the complete name, department affiliation, and institution), running head (condensed title) (≤ 50 characters, including spaces), name and address of the authors to whom correspondence and reprint requests should be addressed, Acknowledgements, Author contributions, and Conflict of interest.

 Abstract (in English and Persian) no more than 250 words should contain the purpose of the study, findings and the conclusion made on the basis of the findings.
 Authors who are not native Persian speakers may submit their manuscript with an abstract in English only.
 Abbreviations and reference citations may not be used in the abstracts.